winitzki/scall/tutorial/programming_dhall.md

 The type equation `C = K C` is non-recursive and simply says that `C = { x : Text, y : Bool }`.

 More generally, the type `∀(r : Type) → (p → r) → r` is equivalent to just `p`, because it is the Church encoding of the type equation `T = p`.

-We see that Church encodings generally do not bring any advantages when used with simple, non-recursive types.
+Church encodings of that form do not produce new types.
+Still, these encodings are useful for showing how many types can be represented equivalently via higher-order functions.

+TODO Church-encoding for unit, void, products and co-products

 In this book, we will write type equivalences using the symbol `≅` (which is not a valid Dhall symbol) like this: